personal finance | august 16, 2024

 Marty Allenbaugh, CFP®, CPWA®

-Senior Advisor With the T. Rowe Price Private Client Group
+Senior Advisor, Private Client Group

 Investors seek to select investments that will gain more value over time than the alternatives.
 However, investors should be aware of the risks that accompany rapid growth of an investment.
 When a holding of a single company outgains other investments, it can grow to represent a large portion of a household’s overall portfolio.
 This scenario represents a concentrated stock position, and it can add to the risks in a portfolio—sometimes without the investor fully recognizing it.